singaround/songbook/songs/pirate-chantey-key-and-peele-pirate-chantey-key-and-peele.md

 date: 2019-03-13T21:39:20.290Z
 description: >-
   In a [2015 sketch](http://criticalmediaproject.org/key-peele-pirate-chantey/)
-  by comedy duo Keegan Michael Key and Jordan Peele, a group of pirates sing this song and undercut expectations about gender relations on the high seas.
+  by comedy duo Keegan-Michael Key and Jordan Peele, a group of pirates sing this song and undercut expectations about gender relations on the high seas.
 ---
 I once met a lass so fine,\